Flave/BA/README.md

 -[ ] Run mongodb on uberspace?
 -[ ] Check out babel-plugin-lodash to reduce filesize ([tutorial](http://knpw.rs/blog/using-lodash))
 -[ ] Clean up npm packages
+-[ ] Set up hooks for when someone revokes fb access n stuff -> If you don't do this, the URL is still (with the particular id) accessible but no feed can be fetched.
+Alternatively you could check for errors ("code":190,"error_subcode":460) in the facebook response